 Marguerite Laurient stood with a Browning .32-caliber pistol in her hand.
 Panicking, she ran towards her husband trying to revive him, but he had died instantly.
 The hotel staff quickly detained her until the police arrived and escorted the distraught woman into their vehicle amid a buzz of journalists, curious passers-by and shocked hotel guests.

 It wasn’t long before Marguerite, or Maggie as she liked to be called, found herself in front of a judge and jury, with no choice but to confess.
-But somehow, instead of a murder trial where she was the culprit, Maggie found herself at the centre of a trial of culture in which the uncivilised oriental man became the main offender.
+But somehow, instead of a murder trial where she was the culprit, Maggie found herself at the centre of a trial of culture in which the uncivilised “oriental” man became the main offender.
 Thanks to the compelling (often described as theatrical) performance given by Maggie’s top-notch attorney, Sir Marshall Hall (who was paid with her late husband’s money), the murderess was portrayed as the victim.
 Ali Fahmy was denounced as a ‘savage’ who treated his wife as an object, much like the rest of his ‘barbaric’ oriental race.
 He was also accused of demanding lewd sexual acts of a sadistic nature from his poor wife who was forced to comply under threat.

-Armed with a brilliant lawyer and a jury that was all too eager to blame the primitive oriental without much questioning, Maggie was declared innocent and set free without being sentenced to a single day in jail.
+Armed with a brilliant lawyer and a jury that was all too eager to blame that primitive oriental without much questioning, Maggie was declared innocent and set free without being sentenced to a single day in jail.
 All in all, the trial lasted for only six short days.

 What would normally have been an open-and-shut case—the murderess was caught red-handed, after all—turned into a media spectacle of extraordinary proportions.
 The public could not get enough of it and newspaper reporters swarmed to get the latest on every detail of the trial.
 Al-Ahram, Egypt’s premiere daily newspaper, covered every minute detail of the case and historian Dr. Yunan Labib Rizq recounts how some people inside the courtroom went to the extent of selling their seats to the multitudes clamoring to get in.

-The newspapers, in their frenzy to report on the scandalous accusations made by Maggie against her late husband, complacently stereotyped all oriental men as barbarians in the image created by Maggie’s cunning lawyer.
+The newspapers, in their frenzy to report on the scandalous accusations made by Maggie against her late husband, complacently stereotyped all “oriental” men as barbarians in the image created by Maggie’s cunning lawyer.
 As the defamation spree continued in the English press, newspapers in British-occupied Egypt found themselves obliged to defend Egyptian men, who were sweepingly accused of sharing the victim’s sadism and brutality.
 Egyptian writers and intellectuals (both male and female) protested with such fervour that they eventually pressured several major British publications to apologize for their appalling comments and generalizations.

+Now, back to Ali.
 The son of an engineer who had amassed a vast fortune from scratch, Ali Fahmy grew up deprived of all the comforts his miserly father could easily afford.
 As soon as the young Ali got his hands on his inheritance at the age of eighteen, however, there was no holding him back.
 In four years’ time, he had reportedly spent over a million Egyptian pounds.

-So, this was Ali, a quintessential hedonist who stopped at nothing for his pleasure until that fateful evening when he met Maggie.
+So, that was Ali, a quintessential hedonist who stopped at nothing for his pleasure until that fateful evening when he met Maggie.
 Eight years his senior, Maggie was a seductive woman of humble origins who moved skilfully from one man to the next, living in decadent luxury entirely on her wits and beauty.
 Her health had brought her to the sunny climate of Egypt where she mingled with Cairo’s cosmopolitan elite.

 The first time Maggie saw Ali was at a party at the Zamalek villa.
 According to her diaries, the lush renaissance-style house with its luxury and extravagance left quite an impression on her.
 Ali immediately fell in love with the beautiful Frenchwoman, and a passionate love affair ensued with the skilful Maggie teasing and tantalizing the young man until he begged her to marry him.
 The marriage was stormy from the very start.
-The fighting never ceased, and what had begun glamorously at an elegant Zamalek party, ended gruesomely at the Savoy Hotel in London.
+The fighting never stopped, and what had begun glamorously at an elegant Zamalek party, ended gruesomely at the Savoy Hotel in London.

-The villa, which today stands at the entrance to 26th of July Street in Zamalek, is known as the Aisha Fahmy Palace.
+The villa, which today stands at the entrance to 26th of July Street in Zamalek, is known as the Aisha Fahmy “Palace”.
 It was inherited by Ali’s sister, Aisha, who lived an eventful and occasionally turbulent life and whose numerous marriages to men of diverse backgrounds frequently made the news.
 Her husbands included the legendary theatrical pioneer Youssef Bey Wahbi and she was also reportedly married to popular comedian Mahmoud Shukuku, among several others.

 Most of the first buildings developed in Khedivial Cairo following 1868 were gone only a couple of decades later.
 This is a history of the modern city's earliest days.